Models of random subtrees of a graph: Generation of uniform random trees using Markov chains

 \subsection{Three ergodic Markov chains converging to $\uniform(\TT{G}{n})$}

+In what follows we will make use of the following property: if a transition matrix $K$ is symmetric, i.e. $K_{i,j}=K_{j,i}$ for all $i,j\in E$, then the Markov chain is reversible and the uniform measure on $E$ is invariant.

-In what follows we present some dynamics on trees, seen as actions on their set of edges, each tree being implicitly defined by its edge set.
-In the sequel $t$ and $t'$ are two trees taken in $\TT{G}{n}$, for some $n\geq 2$, and $G=(V,E)$.
+We present here some dynamics on trees, where each tree being implicitly defined by its edge set.
+In the sequel $t$ and $t'$ are two trees taken in $\TT{G}{n}$, for some $n\geq 2$, and $G=(V,E)$ is a connected graph.
 The number of edges of both $t$ and $t'$ is $n-1$.